techfolios/techfolios.github.io/README.md

 Commit and push your changes to the source (i.e. the `source` branch).

-### 2. Philip deploys the site
+### 2. Build and deploy

-To deploy the site, make sure that GIT_USER is set and that you have commit privileges to the repo, then invoke:
+To deploy the site, make sure that GIT_USER and GIT_PASS are both set and that you have commit privileges to the repo, then invoke:

 ```
 npm run deploy
 ```

 This builds the static HTML and commits the results to the `main` branch of the techfolios.github.io repository.

 ## Logo attribution